PinetheApple/hack_site_template/README.md

 # hack_site_template
-A portfolio site template themed around the hacktoberfest website
+A portfolio site template themed around the hacktoberfest website using HTML, CSS and JS